- HubPages»

 Address the cause.
 Keep your blood work times and results on a calendar with plenty of writing room.
 Make sure when you are on medicines or have any health problems to have blood works that you need to know about and know right where to go to find records of every reading and what it is for, in this case of course; potassium.
 If your numbers are rising there is a reason and it is your doctors place to find the cause.
 If he doesn’t and does not show concern, find a new doctor.

 Regular blood levels of potassium are vital for keeping normal heart electrical rhythm.
 Low blood potassium levels and high blood potassium levels (hyperkalemia) can cause irregular heartbeats.
-The number one effect of hyperkalemia is related to electrical rhythm of the heart.
+The number one effect of hyperkalemia is related to the electrical rhythm of the heart.
 As mild hyperkalemia probably has a small effect on the heart, moderate hyperkalemia can produce EKG changes and severe hyperkalemia can cause containment of electrical activity of the heart.

-Remedies?
+Are There Remedies?

-- For mild cases a diet low in potassium may do the trick
+- For mild cases, a diet low in potassium may do the trick

 - Other Treatments